digitalocean/marketplace-kubernetes/CONTRIBUTING.md

 ## How to deploy your application in production

-At DigitalOcean, we have a service dedicated to deploying stacks onto clusters.
+At DigitalOcean, we have an internal service dedicated to deploying stacks onto clusters.
 This is accomplished by simply CURLing a specific `deploy.sh` file, and piping it to `sh`.

-For example, if you wanted to deploy the [monitoring](https://github.com/digitalocean/marketplace-kubernetes/tree/master/stacks/monitoring) stack from your local machine onto a cluster you manager, you could run the rollowing:
+If you want to deploy a stack from your local machine (for example, the [monitoring](https://github.com/digitalocean/marketplace-kubernetes/tree/master/stacks/monitoring) stack), you would run the rollowing:

 ```bash
 curl --location --silent --show-error \
   https://raw.githubusercontent.com/digitalocean/marketplace-kubernetes/master/stacks/monitoring/deploy.sh | sh
 ```

+Note, for this example to work, you would need to have `kubectl` installed and configured to talk to a Kubernetes cluster.